AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/app-setup.md

 ---
 title: App Setup
 description: Set up the [!DNL Store Assist] app to manage end-to-end store fulfillment workflows and processes for buy online, pick up in store orders.
-role: User, Admin
 level: Intermediate
+role: Admin
+feature: Shipping/Delivery, Configuration, Tools and External Services
 exl-id: bcb5b02b-0141-407a-ad55-6e10e8e1aa90
 ---
 # App setup

 Store Assist is a fulfillment-as-a-service (FaaS) platform app powered by Walmart Commerce Technologies.
 The app provides in-store fulfillment capabilities to handle [!DNL buy online, pick up in store] (BOPIS) orders.
 With Store Assist, store associates can see which items customers ordered, pick the correct items faster, and set up fulfilled orders for in-store or curbside pickup delivery to customers.

 The Store Assist app receives all order and customer information—from order details to pick up times-and makes the data available to store associates online, through mobile devices.
 The app includes [!UICONTROL Pick], [!UICONTROL Stage], [!UICONTROL Handoff], and [!UICONTROL Orders] modules to help Store Associates with fulfillment activities like the following: